Illuminate Australian society and your family history using census records from 1788 to 1901

 The Aboriginal Protectorate was established in 1838, with George Augustus Robinson as Chief Protector.
 Four assistant protectors were appointed to oversee and assist the Aboriginal population in the Western (Mount Rouse), North-Western (Loddon), North-Eastern (Goulbourn) and Westernport (Narre Warren) regions of the Port Phillip District.

 For example, the Protectorate of Aborigines undertook regular censuses from 1839 of Aboriginal peoples under their so-called 'protection'.
-These reports did not include all Aboriginal peoples in Victoria.
+These reports did not include all Aboriginal people in Victoria.
 Some of these early reports are reproduced in the books The Aborigines of Port Phillip, 1835-1839 and Aborigines and Protectors, 1838-1839.

 You can find a complete list of the annual reports of all state and territory ‘protection boards' and the subsequent government agencies on the AIATSIS website.
 The reports have been digitised and can be keyword searched individually.